ampproject/amp-wp/readme.txt

 = 0.4 (in-progress) =

+- AMP Customizer: You can now tweak some colours and select your site icon from the AMP Customizer (props DrewAPicture and 10up)
 - Pages
 - Customizer
 - Updated Template

 = 0.3.3 (Aug 18, 2016) =

-- Basic customizer support.
-You can now tweak some colours and select your site icon from the AMP Customizer. (props DrewAPicture and 10up)
 - Handle many more validation errors (props bcampeau and alleyinteractive).
 - New filter: `amp_post_template_dir` (props mustafauysal).
 - New template: Nav bar is now it's own template part (props jdevalk).